mwarger/graphql-typescript-react-demo/README.md

 # graphql-typescript-react-demo

+This is used as the basis example for a talk/demo called Rock-Solid Component with GraphQL - slides here: https://slides.com/mathewwarger/rock-solid-components

 ## Usage and Codegen

 Run `yarn install` in the root as well as the `app` and `api` directories.
 Run `yarn api` to start the API (to actually run queries for data, you'll need a Movies Database API key).
 For codegen, you will not need to worry about it.